-First of all I would like to greatly thank my dear parents for their constant encouragement and support through which my B.Eng.and this project came to its end.
+First of all I would like to greatly thank my dear parents for their constant encouragement and support through which this project came to its end.

-Secondly I would like to thank my affectionate brothers from their great help, advise and devotion through which I gained experience and learned the skill of creating infrastructure of this documentation.
+Secondly I would like to thank my close friends from their great help, advise and devotion through which I gained experience and learned the skill of creating infrastructure of this documentation.